Peham33/container-application-challenge/README.md

 cd container-application-challenge
 ```

-By running `vagrant up` the VM should start and configure itself automatically.
+By running `vagrant up` the VM should start and configure itself automatically, the project directory will be mounted inside the VM.

 This may take a few minutes depending on your download speed, the console output should tell you if the setup is done.

-After waiting for a few moments - check if the setup worked by accessing the challenge website on [https://localhost:3000](https://localhost:3000).
+After waiting for a few moments - check if the setup worked by accessing the challenge website on your local machine ([https://localhost:3000](https://localhost:3000)).

 To connect and work on the virtual machine run.